 Developing insights is probably the hardest part of managing a data-driven digital marketing campaign.
 This is where analysis becomes 1 part science, 2 parts art.

 Here are some tools that can help you develop insights:

 - Consider weighting factors.
 Not every metric is equally important in reaching your goals.
-For instance, earned media (social shares) might be more valuable than paid media (adwords, traditional advertising).
+For instance, earned media (social shares) might be more valuable than paid media (Google Ads, traditional advertising).
 That’s because earned media represents WOM (word of mouth) from friends, which we know is more influential than paid advertising, which consumers view suspiciously.

 - Correlations.
-Rather than viewing metrics alone, consider exploring the relationships BETWEEN metrics, such as correlations.
+Rather than viewing metrics alone, consider exploring the relationships between metrics, such as correlations.
 Correlation analysis might tell you some metrics had little impact on your goals while others had a tremendous impact on goals.
 Thus, your efforts will generate more rewards when focused on improving more influential metrics.

 - Create models.
 While this sounds complicated, a model is simply a way of viewing the relationship between several factors at once.
 For instance, I developed a 4-factor model of social media I think does a good job of translating a bunch of metrics into a single insight.